 Can aloe vera heal stomach ulcers?
 Yes, the same way aloe vera gel soothes and stimulates healing in burns, ulcers are soothed, protected and stimulated towards healing.

 Can Aloe Vera help get rid of dark circles under eyes?
-Yes, aloe vera gel helps to improve blood circulation and reduces the puffiness under your eyes.
+Yes, aloe vera gel helps to improve blood circulation and reduces the puffiness under your eyes, resulting in a reduction of your dark circles.

 Can aloe vera remove acne scars?
 While this is not a complete solution to getting rid of acne, aloe vera is a great treatment to help heal acne scars.